Single-photon-added coherent state based postselected weak measurement: Discussion and conclusion

 In this paper, we have provided a comprehensive theoretical analysis of postselected quantum measurements by considering the photon statistics of SPACS as a meter.
 We found that in our proposal, postselected weak measurements can significantly enhance measurement precision, particularly in parameter estimation, surpassing the sensitivity achieved with coherent states.
 This improvement is quantified through the Fisher information metric, demonstrating the effectiveness of WVA in weak interaction regimes.

 Our results show that a comparison with conventional measurement methods highlights the advantages of postselection, which improves both measurement sensitivity and accuracy.
-Additionally, state distance and signal-to-noise ratio analyses reveal that weak measurements can effectively preserve quantum coherence while boosting precision.
+Additionally, state distance and SNR analyses reveal that weak measurements can effectively preserve quantum coherence while boosting precision.
 We also explicitly introduced a postselected weak measurement proposal based on a photon-statistics-based meter, exploring the photon statistics and their associated variances.
-Our findings indicate that the weak value strongly influences the average values of the photon-number operator and phase operator distributions.
-Specifically, shifts in the average photon number and phase are proportional to the imaginary and real parts of the weak value of the measured system's observable, respectively.
-Moreover, our theoretical calculations show that for the SPACS meter, the number-phase uncertainty product depends only on the imaginary part of the weak value, revealing a transformation from SPACS to the coherent-state case as $\vert\alpha\vert$ increases.
+The results shows that the real and imaginary parts weak value directly proportional to phase shift an average photon-number changes after postselected weak measurement.
+Moreover, our theoretical calculations show that for the SPACS meter, the photon number-phase uncertainty product depends only on the imaginary part of the weak value, revealing a transformation from SPACS to the coherent-state case as $\vert\alpha\vert$ increases.

 The advantage of a SPACS-based postselected weak measurement over the coherent-state-based approach is that it enhances measurement precision, including parameter estimation and SNR, in weak interaction regimes compared to conventional measurements.
 As investigated in Ref. \citep{PhysRevLett.105.010403}, this advantage arises from the nonclassical nature of SPACS.
 It is well known that the key to achieving enhanced precision and SNR in WVA measurements lies in the properties of the meter.
-SPACS are more nonclassical than coherent states when used as a meter \citep{doi:10.1126/science.1103190,PhysRevLett.115.120401,PhysRevLett.128.040503,RN17} and can be good candidate in associated photon statistics based postselected precision problems rather than coherent state, even though it is little \textsl{expensive} quantum resource.
+SPACS are more nonclassical than coherent states when used as a meter \citep{doi:10.1126/science.1103190,PhysRevLett.115.120401,PhysRevLett.128.040503,RN17} and can be good candidate in associated photon statistics based postselected measurement precision problems rather than coherent state, even though it is little \textsl{expensive} quantum resource.
 Another interesting point is that our results presented in current work could cover the related affirmations and claims obtained by coherent state based meter measurement proposals in Ref. \citep{PhysRevA.106.022619}.